Welcome to the complete guide to amla!

 It also contains polyphenols, amino acids, proteins, carbohydrates, calcium, potassium, magnesium, iron, carotene, alkaloids, gallotannins and pectin.

-The Indian gooseberry has many virtues for health and skin.
+The Indian gooseberry has many virtues for hair, health and skin.

 - For all skin types